About Chrism Press

 Rhonda Franklin Ortiz is an award-winning novelist, nonfiction writer, publicist, and graphic designer with experience in both print design and web development.
 Prior to her work for Chrism, she was Director of Communications for the Saint Benedict Institute, and she has served as art director and webmaster of Dappled Things.

-Her debut novel In Pieces, the first installment of her Molly Chase series, was the recipient of the ACFW-VA Crown Award, the ACFW Genesis Award, and the Catholic Writers Guild Seal of Approval, and was a finalist in the Oregon Christian Writer’s Cascade Award.
+Her debut novel In Pieces, the first installment of her Molly Chase series, was the recipient of the ACFW-VA Crown Award, the ACFW Genesis Award, and the Catholic Writers Guild Seal of Approval, and was a finalist in the Catholic Media Association Book Awards and the Oregon Christian Writer’s Cascade Award.
 Her articles on spirituality, family life, and arts and culture have been published by a variety of popular media outlets, and she was a contributor to The Catholic Mom’s Prayer Companion: A Book of Daily Reflections.

 Rhonda is a fully professed lay member of the Order of Preachers (the Dominicans).
 A native Oregonian, she attended St. John’s College in historic Annapolis, Maryland and now lives in Michigan with her husband and six children.
 Find her online at rhondaortiz.com.